FriendsOfTYPO3/frontend_editing/Documentation/Development/Workflow/Index.rst

 Styling
 -------

-The extension is using LESS.
+The extension is using SASS.
 Use the following command to build the stylesheets:

 ::